Strange Tales: Monsters and sorcerers

 The Marvel Comics series ran 168 issues, cover-dated June 1951 to May 1968.
 It began as a horror anthology from the company's 1950s precursor, Atlas Comics.
-Initially modeled after the gory morality tales of the popular and groundbreaking EC line of comics, Strange Tales became less outré with the 1954 establishment of the Comics Code, which prohibited graphic horror, as well as vampires, zombies and other classical monsters.
+Initially modeled after the gory morality tales of the popular EC line of comics, Strange Tales became less outré with the 1954 establishment of the Comics Code, which prohibited graphic horror, as well as vampires, zombies and other classical monsters.

-The comic changed again with the return of industry stalwart Jack Kirby, the artist who had co-created Captain America for the company, then worked elsewhere for 17 years.
-Starting with #68 (April 1959), Strange Tales was revamped to reflect the then-current trend of science fiction drive-in movie monsters.
+The comic changed again with the return of Jack Kirby, the artist who had co-created Captain America for the company, then worked elsewhere for 17 years.
+Starting with #68 (April 1959), Strange Tales was revamped to reflect the then-current trend of science fiction monsters.
 Virtually every issue would open with a Kirby monster story (generally inked by Christopher Rule initially, then later Dick Ayers), followed by one or two twist-ending thrillers or sci-fi tales drawn by Don Heck, Paul Reinman, or Joe Sinnott, all capped by an often-surreal, sometimes self-reflexive Stan Lee-Steve Ditko short.

 Some characters introduced here in standalone, anthological stories were later retconned into Marvel Universe continuity.
 These include Ulysses Bloodstone in the story "Grottu, King of the Insects!" in issue #73 (Feb.
-1960), the extraterrestrial dragon Fin Fang Foom, who first appeared in #89 (Oct.
+1960), the alien dragon Fin Fang Foom, who first appeared in #89 (Oct.
 1961), and the extraterrestrial would-be world conquerors Gorgolla, introduced in #74 (April 1960), and Orrgo, introduced in #90 (Nov.
 1961).

 In Strange Tales #75 (June 1960), a huge robot called "the Hulk" appeared.
 It was actually armor worn by the character Albert Poole.
 In modern-day reprints the character's name is changed to Grutan.

 Prototypes of the Spider-Man supporting characters Aunt May and Uncle Ben appeared in a short story in Strange Tales #97 (June 1962).